ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - There must be a default group, which is used for mailboxes which are not covered by separate license groups.
 When a license group for the AD domain of a mailbox is defined, this license group is used.
 If not, the license group defined as default will be used.

-There are three situations where Set-OutlookSignatures uses Entra ID via Graph API insteed of on-prem AD:
+There are three situations where Set-OutlookSignatures uses Entra ID via Graph API instead of on-prem AD:
 - parameter GraphOnly is set to true,
 - no connection to the on-prem AD is possible,
 - or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set